-Toyota Camry Review
+Toyota Camry Hybrid Review and Prices

 The Toyota Camry is back after a 15-year hiatus, offering a punchy but fuel-efficient hybrid engine and lots of standard kit.
 That said, its infotainment is average and it’s quite pricey.

 Find out more about the Toyota Camry Hybrid

 The humble saloon has had a tough time of late.
 You see, the higher-riding, chunkier-looking SUV has barged its way in and stolen sales, but there’s still a decent list of options if you prefer your motoring sleek and lower-slung.
 The Toyota Camry Hybrid is the latest to join said list after 15 years off-sale in the UK.

 The Camry climbs back into the ring to face cars like the Skoda Superb, Ford Mondeo, Vauxhall Insignia Grand Sport, VW Passat and Mazda 6, but what makes it different is its engine options – or rather, lack of.
 Yep, with the Camry, you can have any engine you like, as long as it’s a 2.5-litre petrol paired with batteries and an electric motor.
 And to keep things even more simple, Toyota offers just two trim levels: Design and Excel.

 And, you’ll struggle to tell the difference between the trims inside because most of the difference comes externally – the Excel, for example, adds LED daytime running lights.
 Inside, all Camrys get lots of soft-touch plastics, leather seats, attractive trims and solid switches.
 In short, it easily rivals a Passat or Superb for quality.